 This post includes affiliate links.

-This easy free crochet pattern is called the Lemon Peel Fingerless Gloves.
-The pattern uses the lemon peel stitch and is made quickl in less than an hour.
+This easy, free crochet pattern is called the Lemon Peel Fingerless Gloves.
+The pattern uses the lemon peel stitch and is made quickly in less than an hour.

-Now that I have the Lemon Peel Infinity Scarf and the Lemon Peel Hat free crochet patterns publish and available for everyone, it just needs one more pattern to make it complete which is the Lemon Peel Fingerless Gloves.
+Now that I have the Lemon Peel Infinity Scarf and the Lemon Peel Hat free crochet patterns published and available for everyone, it just needs one more pattern to make it complete which is the Lemon Peel Fingerless Gloves.
 All these patterns are part of my collection using the Lemon Peel Stitch.
 But behold, I will create one more crochet pattern using this stitch so you can swap out the hat for a warmer weather option which is a headband (stay tuned).

-The entire Lemon Peel collection is featuring the Premier Yarns Anti-Pilling Heather yarn in the color Blue Heather.
+The entire Lemon Peel collection features the Premier Yarns Anti-Pilling Heather yarn in the color Blue Heather.
 Of course you can use any other worsted weighted yarn for this pattern, but I sure believe the Anti-Pilling

-The Anti-Pilling Heather yarn really shows off the Lemon Peel stitch very well in these fingerless gloves.
+The Anti-Pilling Heather yarn shows off the Lemon Peel stitch very well in these fingerless gloves.
 In fact, if you swap out the acrylic yarn with cotton yarn you could even make a washcloth with the below pattern, just make sure you don’t turn it into gloves, but leave it as a square.

 Furthermore, I prefer using the Lemon Peel Fingerless Gloves over normal gloves or mittens as I can still use my phone, work on my computer or go about living my life but with warm hands.
 Now of course that might not be ideal for a really cold winter day, but at home or during Spring and Fall these fingerless gloves are the perfect accessory to wear.